jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

  * `User`: the owner of the Application (e.g. a developer, or the currently logged in user.)

- * `Redirect uris`: Applications must register at least one redirection endpoint beofre using the authorization endpoint.
+ * `Redirect uris`: Applications must register at least one redirection endpoint before using the authorization endpoint.
 The :term:`Authorization Server` will deliver the access token to the client only if the client specifies one of the verified redirection uris.
 For this tutorial, paste verbatim the value `http://django-oauth-toolkit.herokuapp.com/consumer/exchange/`